wtrobot/wtrobot/README.md

  - On initial run script will ask you for few configuration question and create config.json file.

 ## Syntax of test.yaml file
-- Write your WTRobot-v2 test cases in test.yaml files
+- Write your WTRobot test cases in test.yaml files
 ```
 sequence:
 - testcase 1